 Meanwhile, diamond robber Joe Mangan (Lionel Jeffries) tries to take shelter from the police in the school and ends up “chaperoning” the girls on their trip, disguised as their new headmistress, Dame Maud Hackshaw (Judith Furse).

-Let loose in Europe, it’s not long before St Trinian’s have succeeded in endangering European relations.
+Let loose in Europe, it’s not long before St Trinian’s have succeeded in endangering European relations, playing jazz in the Mozarteum at Salzburg and running amok in the Colosseum at Rome.

 Undercover policewoman Ruby Gates (Joyce Grenfell) follows them and has a brief romantic encounter with Captain Romney Carlton-Ricketts (Terry-Thomas), the shady owner of the dilapidated coaches used on the school trip.